codingMustache/codingMustache/README.md

 ## Joke of the Day

-"Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+Two guys walked into a bar, the third one ducked.

 ## Daily Trivia

-While Apple was formed in California, in which western state was Microsoft founded?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. New Mexico
+ 1. Broken Authentication
- 2. Arizona
+ 2. Cross-Site Scripting
- 3. Washington
+ 3. Insecure Direct Object References
- 4. Colorado
+ 4. Injection

 <details>
   <summary>Answer</summary>
-  New Mexico
+  Injection
 </details>